Francesca-Corrao/RT1_Assignment2/source/index.rst

 RT1_assignment2 Documentation
 ****************************************
 This is the documentation for the package develop for the second assignment of the Research Track 1 class.
+The package provide three different node modules, a launch file, a message structure and a service structure.

 Node A module
 ==================================